-International Student Support (ISS)
+Multicultural Student Services (MSS)

-The ISS office provides information to students about campus services and programs; community living; transport; accommodation and social programs.
-In fact, international students who are unsure of any aspect of their living and study can call into the ISS office for help.
-The ISS begins assisting students before arrival with important orientation/ enrolment information and the peer support program.
-Support staff provide guidance and support through a number of welcome program and social activities throughout the year.
+The MSS office provides information to students about campus services and programs; community living; transport; accommodation and social programs.
+In fact, international students who are unsure of any aspect of their living and study can call into the MSS office for help.
+We begin assisting students before arrival with important orientation/enrolment information and contact from one of our student committee members.
+Support staff provide guidance and support through a number of welcome programs and social activities throughout the year.